 Amazon raises minimum wage to US$15, urges rivals to follow

-The increase pushes Amazon's lowest wage above that at Walmart Inc and Target Corp but it is still US$7 shy of the average for a non-management worker in transportation and warehousing in the United States as a whole.
+The increase pushes Amazon's lowest wage above that at Walmart Inc and Target Corp .
+It is almost US$3 shy of the average for a non-management worker in warehousing in the United States.

-Lawmakers and unions have been calling for change at big U.S. corporations, with Democratic Senator Bernie Sanders proposing legislation nicknamed the "Bezos Bill" aimed at making them pay workers more.
+Amazon's move comes when U.S. unemployment is at a near two-decade low as retailers and shippers compete for hundreds of thousands of workers for the all-important holiday shopping season.

+Several companies, including United Parcel Service and Macy's , have announced hiring to staff stores and handle holiday sales and delivery.

 "We listened to our critics, thought hard about what we wanted to do, and decided we want to lead," founder and Chief Executive Jeff Bezos said in a statement.

-The pay increase, effective from next month, will benefit more than 250,000 Amazon employees in the United States, as well as over 100,000 seasonal employees who will be hired at sites across the country this holiday season, the company said.
+The pay increase, effective from next month, will benefit more than 250,000 Amazon employees in the United States as well as over 100,000 seasonal employees who will be hired across the country this holiday season, the company said.

 Christine Owens, executive director at advocacy group National Employment Law Project, said Amazon's call for changes at the federal level was a "significant" move.